mukhtar-github/react-advanced/README.md

 #### /tutorial/2-useEffect/setup/1-useEffect-basics.js

 Every time you think of useEffect, think of work outside the component.
+By defaualt useEffect runs after every re-render.

+The way useEffect works is by passing a callback function, and whatever function we'll place in the callback function will run after

 ### useEffect and Conditional Rendering